SimonSubokLee/ston-docs-son/admin/media.kr.rst

 Changing MP4/M4A Header Position
 ====================================

-Usually MP4 format, the header cannot be completed during encoding process, it will be attached at the end of file when encoding is done.
+Usually in MP4 format, the header cannot be completed during the encoding process; instead, it will be attached at the end of the file when encoding is done.
 In order to change the header position, an extra process is required.
-If the header is located at the end of file, a player that does not support this format cannot Pseudo-Streaming the file.
+If the header is located at the end of the file, a player that does not support this format cannot Pseudo-Stream the file.
-However, simply changing header position will support Pseudo-Streaming.
+However, simply changing the header position will support Pseudo-Streaming.

-The change of header position only occurs during the transfer procedure without modifying original format.
+This change of a header position only occurs during the transfer procedure and will not modify the original format.
 Also, it does not consume additional storage. ::

    # server.xml - <Server><VHostDefault><Media>